Lumity-13/notes-application-blockchain/README.md

 This project implements a **decentralized notes application** that integrates fundamental blockchain principles.
 Each note is cryptographically linked to a blockchain block, creating an immutable ledger that ensures data integrity and demonstrates distributed ledger technology.
 It showcases how blockchain can be applied beyond cryptocurrencies by providing a secure and transparent way to store and manage personal notes.
 Users can create, view, and manage notes while experiencing how each entry becomes part of an immutable blockchain ledger, ensuring permanent and verifiable recordkeeping.

 ### Key Features
-- Cryptographic hash linking between blocks
-- User-based note management system
-- Blockchain validation and integrity checks
+- **Cardano Wallet Integration** - Pay 2 ADA (Preprod) to create notes via Lace wallet
+- **Cryptographic Hash Linking** - Each note is linked to a blockchain block
+- **Transaction Verification** - Note creation tied to on-chain Cardano transactions
+- **User-based Note Management** - Secure authentication with BCrypt password hashing
-- Data tamper detection through hash verification
+- **Blockchain Validation** - Integrity checks and tamper detection through hash verification

 ---